chanzuckerberg/cryoet-data-portal/docs/intro_cryoet.md

     alt="Schematic of resolution ranges achieved by different microscopy and structural determination methods." width="75%"
   >
-  <figcaption>Schematic of resolution ranges achieved by different microscopy
+  <figcaption style="width:75%;">Schematic of resolution ranges achieved by different microscopy
   and structural determination methods.
 Icons highlight cells and biological components that can be captured at various resolution ranges.
 The scale bar depicts millimeter (mm) to angstrom (Å) level resolutions.